acbsp/bonafide.guru/en/contents.rst

 (S.P.
 Room conversation, 18/2/76)

-**Paramahamsa:**\ My question is: a pure devotee, when he comments on Bhagavad-Gita, someone who never sees him physically, but he just comes in contact with the commentary, explanation, is this the same thing?
+**Paramahamsa:**\ My question is: a pure devotee, when he comments on Bhagavad-gītā, someone who never sees him physically, but he just comes in contact with the commentary, explanation, is this the same thing?

 **Srila Prabhupada:**\ Yes.
-You can associate with Krsna by reading Bhagavad-Gita.
+You can associate with Krsna by reading Bhagavad-gītā.
 And these saintly persons, they have given their explanations, comments.
 So where is the difficulty?

 (S.P.
 Morning walk, 11/6/74, Paris)